CATAWBA DIGITAL ECONOMIC ZONE APPOINTS ZONE AUTHORITY COMMISSION

 The CDEZ, unlike other special economic zones around the world, is not based on tax concessions.
 Its value proposition is its legal structure, which is tailored to the needs of digital businesses, particularly those in the technology and decentralized finance space.

-Under the United States Constitution, Native American Nations have the ability to make their own laws and regulations that govern the business behavior of non-native Americans who operate on their lands.
+Under the United States Constitution, Native American Nations can make their laws and regulations that govern the business behavior of non-native Americans who operate on their lands.
 The Catawba Nation has used its legislative autonomy under the Tribal Act to create the CDEZ.

-The CDEZ is anticipated to create thousands of local employment opportunities for the Catawba Nation, from direct employment at the Zone to indirect employment from the companies operating from the jurisdiction.
+The CDEZ is anticipated to create thousands of local employment opportunities for the Catawba Nation, from direct employment at the Zone to indirect employment from the companies operating in the jurisdiction.

 “By bringing technology companies, innovators, and successful companies, we can offer members of the Catawba Nation mentorship opportunities.
 This is part of our approach to unlocking potential in our community and helping them realize their full capabilities.”
 Said, Pam Wright, Zone Commissioner.